alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 The `let error` we see in `.invalidCredentials(let error)` is an [associated value](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html).
 This is where the "wrapping" of the deeper error is manifested: we wrap the deeper error as an associated value of its error category.

-Fore example, using `FirebaseAuth`, our custom `AuthError` can be used at the scene of the error crime like so:
+For example, using `FirebaseAuth`, our custom `AuthError` can be used at the scene of the error crime like so:

 <div class="impl">